atlassian/react-beautiful-dnd/docs/guides/hooks.md

   draggableId: DraggableId,
   type: TypeId,
   source: DraggableLocation,
+  mode: MovementMode,
 |};
 ```

 - `start.draggableId`: the id of the `Draggable` that is now dragging
 - `start.type`: the `type` of the `Draggable` that is now dragging
 - `start.source`: the location (`droppableId` and `index`) of where the dragging item has started within a `Droppable`.
+- `start.mode`: either `'SNAP'` or `'FLUID'`.
+This is a little bit of information about the type of movement that will be performed during this drag. `'SNAP'` mode is where items jump around between positions (such as with keyboard dragging) and `'FLUID'` mode is where the item moves underneath a pointer (such as mouse dragging).

 ### `onDragStart` type information